serenorg/neon-seren-migrator/README.md

 ### Source Database

+- PostgreSQL 12 or later (for PostgreSQL sources)
+- SQLite 3.x (for SQLite sources)
+- MongoDB 4.0+ (for MongoDB sources)
+- MySQL 5.7+ or MariaDB 10.2+ (for MySQL/MariaDB sources)
+- Appropriate privileges for source database type

+### Target Database

 - PostgreSQL 12 or later
-- Replication privilege (`REPLICATION` role attribute)
-- Ability to create publications

-### Target Database (Seren)

-- PostgreSQL 12 or later
-- Superuser or database owner privileges
+- Database owner or superuser privileges
-- Ability to create subscriptions
+- Ability to create tables and schemas
-- Network connectivity to source database
+- Network connectivity to source database (for continuous replication)

 ## Performance Optimizations